VivianoRiccardo/Learning-Lab-C-Library/README.md

 - Test 9 is trained with look ahead algorithm
 - Test 10 is the Neat algorithm. it has been tested on the xor with the same parameter settings of the original paper: http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf except for the feed forward (output node has a bias of 1) and the bias input node.
-  Another difference is the removal connetcion rate.
+  Another difference is the removal connection rate.
 It has been set to 0.01 only if no connection has been added.
   However when a specie is close to the death (specie_rip param close to 15) then there is a change in the mutation behaviour: the add connection rate and removal connection rate are switched, in this case there is an inversion of the trend and the network try to simplify its structure.
 The test shows close results (even better) with the ones